 A while back I wrote a blog post entitled Getting Hands on with Azure Migrate, which covered off how you can deploy Azure Migrate within your environment to evaluate how ready your servers are for a move to Azure.

-The information Azure Migrate gives you on it's own is fantastic and can really set you on a great course to making informed decisions about migrating from an on-premises data centre to the Cloud.
+The information Azure Migrate gives you on it's own is fantastic and can really set you on a great course to making informed decisions about migrating from an on-premises data center to the Cloud.
 If you couple it with Operations Management Suite(OMS), it becomes an even more powerful tool.

 OMS is a monitoring solution that was developed by Microsoft with the cloud in mind.
 It can monitor both cloud and on premise environments with the use of agents.
 And it doesn't just monitor the Azure environment, it can help you manage multiple cloud environments.
 Some of the things that it can help you monitor are: